timfeathers/planterbox/README.md

 # Doc for timve

-make on create templates load more than one in sequence
+x - make on create templates load more than one in sequence

 ## setup/install plan
 install